-The call for proposals for workshops to be held in 2015–16 is closed.
+The call for proposals for workshops to be held in 2017-2018 is now open.

 The Workshop Program is a principal component of the ASSA's promotion of excellence in research in the social sciences.
 By means of the Workshop Program, the academy is a major facilitator of collective intellectual work in the social sciences in Australia.
 The aim of the Workshop Program is to identify issues of national concern in the social sciences and to focus specialist attention on them.
 A related aim is to position the Workshop Program at the cutting edge of social science research in this country.